-- Next, determine the critical success factors needed to be successful in the job, such as knowledge, skills, abilities, and personality traits.
+Next, determine the critical success factors needed to succeed in the job, such as knowledge, skills, abilities, and personality traits.

-- Part of hiring the right person is overall fit with the situation, company culture, team, and manager.
+Part of hiring the right candidate fits the situation, company culture, team, and manager.
 It is critical to define the personality needed to fit the job and work environment best.

 Proper job analysis and clearly defined job descriptions are valuable tools to help in this process.
 The job description, at a minimum, should contain a job purpose summary, essential duties and responsibilities, qualifications, and competencies.
 Also, you should clearly define non-negotiable’s, the critical job requirements everyone in this position must meet to be a trustworthy candidate.
 For example, non-negotiable’s may include such things as the ability to lift 50 lbs.
 Regularly stand for long periods, work unusual shifts, work overtime, travel requirements, etc.